minio/docs/source/reference/minio-mc/mc-replicate-rm.rst

    mc replicate rm --id "ID" ALIAS/PATH

 - Replace :mc-cmd:`ID <mc replicate rm --id>` with the unique ID of the replication rule to remove.
-Use :mc-cmd:`mc replicate ls` to list all replication rules for the bucket.
+Use :mc:`mc replicate ls` to list all replication rules for the bucket.

 - Replace :mc-cmd:`ALIAS <mc replicate rm ALIAS>` with the